predis/predis/README.markdown

 ## Main features ##

+- Full support for Redis 2.0.
+Different versions of Redis are supported via server profiles.
-- Client-side sharding (support for consistent hashing and custom distribution algorithms)
+- Client-side sharding (support for consistent hashing and custom distribution strategies).
-- Command pipelining on single and multiple connections (transparent)
+- Command pipelining on single and multiple connections (transparent).
-- Lazy connections (connections to Redis instances are only established just in time)
+- Lazy connections (connections to Redis instances are only established just in time).
-- Flexible system to define and register your own set of commands to a client instance
+- Flexible system to define and register your own set of commands to a client instance.

 ## Quick examples ##